 The museum has a section full of memorabilia of this curious post war period when the bomb-shattered city was divided into "zones" run by Britain, the US and Russia.
 Everything from care packages to military memos and American soldiers' letters home showed the human side of this curious historical interlude.

 We visited many other things in Vienna, including the personal railway station built for the last emperor.
 It was built by Otto Wagner, a groundbreaking architect of the late 19th and early 20th century who deserved to be world famous but unluckily made little impact outside Vienna.
-Even here, not much of his work has survived, and this is one of very few buildings that till exists relatively unaltered.
+Even here, not much of his work has survived, and this is one of very few buildings that still exists relatively unaltered.

 He had the difficult task of building something incredibly imperial on a budget, so the decoration on the waiting room (for instance) is only woven into fabric instead of inlaid in wood as one might expect.
 This octagonal room features a magnificent painting showing an eagle's eye view of the city, but because of poor old Otto Wagner's bad luck, even this little gem narrowly escaped permanent disfigurement, and was restored only in this century.